thirdweb-dev/modular-contracts/README.md

 - Uses the role based permission model of the [`Permission`](https://github.com/thirdweb-dev/contracts-next/blob/main/src/extension/Permission.sol) contract.
 - Implements the [`TokenHookConsumer`](https://github.com/thirdweb-dev/contracts-next/blob/main/src/extension/TokenHookConsumer.sol) interface.

-Core contracts are deliberately written as non-upgradeable foundations that contain minimal code with a fixed-behaviour.
+Core contracts are deliberately written as non-upgradeable foundations that contain minimal code with fixed behaviour.
 These contracts are meant to be extended by developers using hooks.

 ## Hooks and Modularity